LBargie/data-talk/README.md

 Ask your local, structured files, like .csv or .parquet files, a question - no need to use SQL or any other programming language to access your data.

-This example project uses [DuckDB](https://duckdb.org), an in-process analytcal DBMS,  as an engine for reading the files and then the LLM translates the natural language question to a SQL query that can then executed in the database.
+These examples use [DuckDB](https://duckdb.org), an in-process analytcal DBMS,  as an engine for reading the files and then the LLM translates the natural language question to a SQL query that can then executed in the database.

 See the [example_usage.ipynb](https://github.com/LBargie/data-talk/blob/main/example_usage.ipynb) for an example on how to ask a question.